 It’s a very real link for me to the holidays, feeling loved, and feeling young.
 Why would I want to give that up?
 I’m sure you have your own spin of those links to family.
 Maybe it’s potato latkes, the seven fishes, empanadas, baklava or tamales.
 Connect to it.
 It’s an important part of your ritual and you should honor it.
 You can eat healthy the rest of the time.
 You can also drink lemon or ginger water to keep any bloated feelings away.

-If you feel like you’ve gained weight from celebrating a bit too much or if you just want to get back on track after the holidays then join my New Year’s Cleanse.
-You will get to eat delicious whole foods, have support, get recipes, a shopping list and information on how to get started as well as how to break the cleanse.
-Visit my website for more information: http://empoweredplate.com/press-the-reset-button-cleanse.html.
+If you feel like you’ve gained weight from celebrating a bit too much or if you just want to get back on track after the holidays then join my New Year’s Press the Reset Button Detox.
+You will get to eat delicious food, have support, get recipes, a shopping list and information on how to get started as well as how to end the detox.
+Visit my website for more information.